| |

 of the G20 to translate into concrete facts its aspiration to lead the

+definition of a new international economic order.
 A third scenario would be the "metamorphosis" of the WTO.
 This

 is what would be more advisable.
 It would also be the most convenient